 High school journalists who fought censorship win award

 BURLINGTON, Vt.
-(AP) — Four Vermont high school journalists have won an award for their victory over censorship.
+(AP) — Four Vermont high school journalists have won an award for fighting and conquering censorship.

+The Burlington High School student newspaper, The BHS Register, was awarded the Courage in Student Journalism Award on Saturday.
+It is sponsored by the Student Press Law Association, the Center for Scholastic Journalism at Kent State University and the National Scholastic Press Association.

-Last year, the Burlington High School students broke a story in their school newspaper about a school employee facing unprofessional conduct charges.
+In fall 2018, the students broke a story online about a school employee facing unprofessional conduct charges.
+The students had sought the information through a public records request.

-The interim principal asked the students' adviser to take it down.
-The article was removed but students kept up links to it on social media, saying it was censored.
+The principal asked the students' adviser to take it down.
+The students removed it reluctantly but maintained links to it on social media that led to a page saying the story had been censored by the school administration.

-Students talked to legal experts and the newspaper cited its rights under the “New Voices” law, which protects First Amendment rights of student journalists.
+The students talked to legal experts, and the newspaper cited its rights under a law passed in Vermont in 2017 that protects the First Amendment rights of student journalists.

-The Burlington Free Press reports that the students last week were awarded the “Courage in Student Journalism Award,” sponsored by the Student Press Law Center, the Center for Scholastic Journalism at Kent State University and the National Scholastic Press Association.
+Senior Julia Shannon-Grillo flew to Washington last week to attend the National High School Journalism Convention and accepted the award Saturday.

+She thanked everyone who followed the story last fall and said “now more than ever journalism matters,” according to a video of her speech she posted on Facebook.

 Information from: The Burlington Free Press, http://www.burlingtonfreepress.com